urbit/docs/docs/about/glossary.md

 ## Ships

-An Urbit `shdip` is a cryptographic title on a `will` signed by private key , a human-memorable name, and a packet routing address.
+An Urbit `ship` is a cryptographic title on a `will` signed by private key , a human-memorable name, and a packet routing address.
 Ships are classed by the number of bits in their address: